brozena/brozena-old.github.io/_includes/about.md

 ## Speaking personally

-Here is a native Pennsylvanian who values trees and people given the correct ratio of the two.
+**I'm Jeff**, a native Pennsylvanian fascinated by trees and people given the correct ratio of the two.
 I publish essays and poetry to document my deepening understanding of artful living, professional work, and the balanced relationship between the two.

 I play drums and [tabla](/tabla/) and spend time between New York and Pennsylvania to pursue this discipline.